open-component-model/ocm-spec/doc/introduction/component_versions.md

 For our example we could introduce a component for the overall software product.
 A particular version of this product component is again described by a component descriptor, which contains references to particular component version for the frontend, backend and monitoring stack.

 This is only an example how to describe a particular product version with OCM as a component with one version with references to versions of other components, which itself could have such references and so on.
 You are not restricted to this approach, i.e. you could still just maintain a list of component version combinations which build a valid product release.
 But OCM provides you a simple approach to specify what belongs to a product version.
-Starting with the Component Descriptor for a product version and following the component references, you could collect all artifacts, belonging to this product version.
+Starting with the Component Descriptor for a product version and following the component references, you could collect all artefacts, belonging to this product version.

 **Summary:** \
 *Component Versions* are the central concept of OCM.
 A *Component Version* describes what belongs to a particular version of a software component and how to access it.
 This includes:

-- resources, i.e. technical artifacts like binaries, docker images, ...
+- resources, i.e. technical artefacts like binaries, docker images, ...
 - sources like code in github
 - references to other software component versions

 ### Component Name and Version

 Every *Component Version* has a name and version, also called component name and component version.
-Name and version are the identifier for a *Component Version* and therefor for the artifact set described by it.
+Name and version are the identifier for a *Component Version* and therefor for the artefact set described by it.

 ```
 meta: